(The above came from a Detroit Free Press newspaper article from, I believe, the early 1980's.)

 You see, though it may seem that I am knocking Crossroads Village, I actually am not.
 I love this place!
 It's just that I love history so much, and when I see such a fine opportunity to represent and preserve history as Crossroads has, I just want to grab it with both hands and run with it!
 It's because of this 'feel' of walking around in the midst of this very authentic looking village that I hope one day they will learn how to present history in a better and more historically accurate manner.
 (Just look to your gristmill operators and train conductors to see how well it can be done!)

 There are those who feel that localized preservation, however, should not occur due to financial reasons - "a competition for (government) resources."
 In other words, the larger museums want the money and feel the so-called 'lesser' historic house museums are taking too much of what they shouldn't have.
-To that I say what an injustice to future generations because of some seemingly pompous attitudes of the present in preserving the past.
+To that I say what an injustice to future generations because of some seemingly pompous attitudes of any who feel they have more rights in preserving the past.

 ~ ~ ~ ~ ~

 The one thing, however, we must make sure of when it comes to history is that we do not allow our modern biases and modern beliefs to interfere with our historical presentations.
-Too many tend to place their 21st century thought patterns onto people and actions from eras long past - or sometimes even not that long ago - and give a more biased, politically correct, or even (way too often) a Hollywood version of the past.
+Too many tend to place their 21st century thoughts, ideas, and values onto people and actions from earlier eras in our history, and will give a more biased, politically correct, or even (way too often) a Hollywood version of the past, not caring a fig for truth.

 The answers are there, waiting to be found.